Learn how to store your vegetables, fruits, and herbs—so that they keep longer and stay fresher!

 We don’t really “store” lettuce, but this is the one vegetable that we’d advise rinsing and drying BEFORE you put in the refrigerator.
 Usually, you do not want to rinse food until you eat it or you remove the natural protective coating and invite mold.

 Wash the lettuce leaves in cold water; dry with a salad spinner or kitchen towels.
 Then store lettuce in plastic bags or in plastic tubs with breathing holes.
 If you are harvesting your lettuce from a garden, be sure to pick it in the morning or it will simply wilt.

-Fruit Storage: How to Keep Fruit Fresh
+How to Store Fruit

 Best Way to Store Apples

 Store apples in refrigerator for the short term.
 It helps to have a fruit drawer and a damp paper towel nearby to increase humidity.

 Never leave apples in a bowl on the counter if you want them to keep.
 Apples ripen about 4 times quicker at 50°F than at 32°F and become overripe very quickly at 70°F.

 Store apples in plastic bags placed in boxes at a temperature of 32°F. Apples keep well for about 6 months at temperatures between freezing and 45°F. If you don’t have a root cellar, a double cardboard box in a cool mudroom or cellar can approximate the conditions.